JadenLing/Scikit-Coins/README.md

    - CPUs: 4
    - Memory: 8GB
    - Additional Modules: R shiny
+     -   Note that if you have the library shiny installed in R already, please leave the additional modules blank

 3. Specify the Shiny App directory: `/home/users/allstaff/<username>/imaging_shiny` (use a directory, not a file name).
    - For a basic app, name the file `app.R`.